-As at 31 December 2023, the Company has loan from financial institution under discounting notes receivables totalling Baht 1.15 million which have been guaranteed by a trade account receivable of Baht 1.15 million as mentioned in Notes 5.3.
+As at 31 December 2023, the Company has loan from financial institution under discounting notes receivables of Baht 1.15 million which bank provided the aval and guaranteed by a trade receivable of Baht 1.15 million as mentioned in Notes 5.3.
+The Company is able to charge the entire interest from the customer.
 The maturity period of notes receivables are 4 months bearing the interest rate charges at 2.90% per annum.